 “Even during these challenging times, I have seen God’s hand of provision amongst the children we work with in Asia.
 Our church partners have distributed over 1.3 million emergency food packs.
 They have also been able to give hygiene kits to more than 478,000 people and provide much needed medical and health support to nearly 32,000 people.

-“As this story from our team in the Philippines shows, people have come alongside children living in extreme vulnerability, they’ve taken a step to sponsor a child and provide them with critical support during this pandemic, and long term stability for the future.”
+“As this story from our team in the Philippines shows, people have come alongside children living in extreme vulnerability, they’ve taken a step to sponsor a child and provide them with critical support and long term stability for the future.”

 “Please keep the Asia region in your prayers.
 Pray for the Church that she will be strong.
 Pray for our staff as they fulfil their responsibilities.
 Pray they won’t get tired of doing good.
 And pray for the children in Asia, many who are part of families who have lost even the little they had.”

 Silas Balraj is Compassion’s Vice President of the Asia Region.
-He has been part of the Compassion family, serving children in poverty, for 17 years.
+He has been part of the Compassion family, serving children in extreme poverty, for 17 years.
 Silas and his wife Gracia are blessed with three daughters.
 Compassion works with the local church to support millions of infants, youth and children with life-changing support including food, education and health-checks.
 Child sponsorship with Compassion is an opportunity to come alongside a local church, and together, bring hope and lasting change to a child in poverty.

 If you’ve enjoyed this reflection on Psalm 46 and are looking to read more about the peace of God and God’s promises, you may also be interested in: